r4victor/tenthousandmeters/content/blog/python_bts_08.md

 2. GMP uses bigger digit sizes.
 It uses 64-bit digits on 64-bit platforms and 32-bit digits on 32-bit platforms.
 As a result, GMP represents the same integers with fewer digits.
 Thus, arithmetic operations are performed faster.
 This is possible due to reason 1.
 For example, GMP can read the carry flag or use the [`adc`](https://www.felixcloutier.com/x86/adc) instruction to add with carry.
 It can also get the 128-bit result of mutiplying two 64-bit integers with the [`mul`](https://www.felixcloutier.com/x86/mul) instruction.
 3. GMP uses more sophisticated algorithms to do bignum arithmetic.
 For example, the Karatsuba algorithm is not the asymptotically fastest multiplication algorithm.
 And GMP implements [seven](https://gmplib.org/manual/Multiplication-Algorithms) different multiplication algorithms.
 Which one is used depends on the operands' sizes.

 The performance of CPython's bignums should be enough for most applications.
-When it's not enough, GMP's bignums can be used in a Python program with the [`gmpy2`](https://github.com/aleaxit/gmpy) module.
+When it's not enough, GMP's bignums can be used in a Python program via the [`gmpy2`](https://github.com/aleaxit/gmpy) module.

 For more comments on the results of the pidigits benchmark, check out [this article](http://www.wilfred.me.uk/blog/2014/10/20/the-fastest-bigint-in-the-west/).